Variational rotating solutions to non-isentropic Euler-Poisson equations with prescribed total mass: Main Results

-Theorem \ref{thm1} implies that the energy minimizers of $E_b$ are the non-isentropic axisymmetric rotating solutions to the full Euler-Poisson equations \eqref{FEP}.
-Theorem \ref{thm2} and \ref{thm3} show that such minimizers exist in $W_b$ and $W$.
-Here are some remarks on the results and the conditions (A1)-(A7). \begin{remark} Our result extends that of the isentropic case (\cite{Auchmuty1971}) to the non-isentropic case.
-However, in order to make sure that the energy minimizers are the solutions to \eqref{sss}, here $\rho$ has to be assumed to satisfy $\rho(x)=\rho(r_b(x))$.
-(See \eqref{symmetry} in the proof of Theorem \ref{thm1}.)
-This condition is stronger than the axisymmetry ( $\rho(x)=\rho(\eta(x),z(x))$ ) (\cite{Auchmuty1971}), but weaker than the spherical symmetry (\cite{Luo2004}): when $b=1$, $\rho(x)=\rho(r_b(x))$ is exactly the spherical symmetry, and Theorem \ref{thm3} implies that the energy minimizers exist among a large class of ellipsoidally symmetric functions.
-The motivation to consider this ellipsoidal symmetry rather than the spherical symmetry is that the shape of steady axisymmetric rotating solutions to \eqref{sss} may not be balls (\cite{Caffarelli1980}), and we are trying to prove the existence of energy minimizers not only among spherically symmetric functions, but also some other axisymmetric ones. \end{remark} \begin{remark} The main difference between our result and the previous result (\cite{Wu2015}) of the existence of variational non-isentropic solutions is that, the original constraint $\int_{\mathbb{R}^3} \rho=M$ in \cite{Auchmuty1971} is kept unchanged here, while in \cite{Wu2015} it was changed to $\int_{\mathbb{R}^3}f_1w=P$, where $w=\frac{\gamma}{\gamma-1}e^{\frac{\gamma-1}{\gamma}S}\rho^{\gamma-1}$ and $f_1$ denotes a function of the angular velocity.
-We prefer to keep this fixed mass constraint, because with it the energy minimizers can be interpreted as steady states of a fixed mass of rotating gaseous star with the prescribed angular momentum. \end{remark} \begin{remark} \begin{enumerate} \item[1)] The condition (A4) is imposed by Luo and Smoller in \cite{Luo2008, Luo2009}.
-The monotonicity condition in (A4) is called the S\"{o}lberg stability criterion(\cite{Tassoul2015}). \item[2)] The condition (A6) can be fulfilled by $\sup\limits_{n\in [0,M]}|S'(n)|\leq -\frac{2}{3M}$.
+This ellipsoidally symmetric condition ($\rho(x)=\rho(r_b(x))$) in this paper is stronger than the axisymmetric one ( $\rho(x)=\rho(\eta(x),z(x))$ ) (\cite{Auchmuty1971}), but weaker than the spherical symmetry (\cite{Luo2004}): when $b=1$, $\rho(x)=\rho(r_b(x))$ is exactly the spherical symmetry, and \cref{thm3} implies that the energy minimizers exist among a large class of ellipsoidally symmetric functions.
+The motivation to consider this ellipsoidal symmetry is a compromise.
+Actually, if the star is rotating with non-zero uniform angular velocity, the configuration is not likely to be spherically symmetric, see \cite{Caffarelli1980}.
+We prefer to consider solutions rather than spherically symmetric ones, but as explained in the above, in this regime we cannot define $r_b(x)$ just in axisymmetric motions. \end{remark} \begin{remark} The main difference between our result and the previous result (\cite{Wu2015}) of the existence of variational non-isentropic solutions is that, the original constraint $\int_{\mathbb{R}^3} \rho=M$ in \cite{Auchmuty1971} is kept unchanged here, while in \cite{Wu2015} it was changed to $\int_{\mathbb{R}^3}f_1w=P$, where $w=\frac{\gamma}{\gamma-1}e^{\frac{\gamma-1}{\gamma}S}\rho^{\gamma-1}$ and $f_1$ denotes a function of the angular velocity.
+We prefer to keep this more physical constraint, since in this way the energy minimizers can be interpreted as steady states of a fixed mass of rotating gaseous star with the prescribed angular momentum. \end{remark} \begin{remark} ~\\ \begin{enumerate} \item[1)] We adopt the assumptions in \cite{Auchmuty1971} as the condition (A1) and (A3).
+For polytropic gases, $p=e^S\rho^{\gamma}$, the condition (A2) is automatically satisfied and the condition (A1) just implies $\gamma>\frac{4}{3}$. \item[2)] The condition (A4) is also imposed by Luo and Smoller in \cite{Luo2008, Luo2009}.
+The monotonicity condition of (A4) is called the S\"{o}lberg stability criterion(\cite{Tassoul2015}). \item[3)] The condition (A6) is set such that for any $0\leq a\leq1, 0\leq n\leq M$,